Introducing GTD: The Ultimate Task Management System

-Getting Things Done, or GTD for short is a popular task management system created by productivity consultant David Allen.
-The methodology is based on a simple truth: The more information bouncing around inside your head, the harder it is to decide what needs attention.
-As a result, you spend more time thinking about your tasks than actually doing them.
+Created by productivity consultant David Allen, GTD is a popular task management system designed to help individuals systematize the clutter in their brains and get things done.
+The methodology is based on a simple truth: the more information bouncing around inside your head, the harder it is to decide what needs attention.
 When information piles up in your head, it leads to stress, overwhelm, and uncertainty.

-The GTD method is made up of five simple practices to systematize the clutter in your brain and get things done:
+The GTD method is made up of five simple practices:

 - Capture Everything: Capture anything that crosses your mind.
 Nothing is too big or small!
 These items go directly into your inboxes.